mattlong/hermes/README.md

 # hermes

-A simple python-based group chat server built on XMPP.
-Hermes lets you easily manage chatrooms for friends or colleagues.
+Hermes is an extensible XMPP-based chatroom server written in Python.
+Easily setup and manage chatrooms for friends or colleagues.

 ## How it Works

-Supply your own XMPP-based (e.g. GMail/Google Talk) accounts to serve as chatroom hosts, add a lil' bit of configuration, and start it.
-Chatroom members simply chat with the host account.
-Hermes broadcasts the message to all other members on its behalf.
+Supply your own XMPP-based accounts (Google accounts work great!) to serve as chatroom hosts, add a bit of configuration, and that's it.
+All chatroom members are invited to chat with the host account which will in turn broadcast the message to all other members of the room.

 ## Usage

+The "Hello World" usage of Hermes looks like this.
+Put the following in `chatserver.py` and run it:

-    from hermes import start_server
+    from hermes import run_server

-    pinky = { 'JID': 'p.suavo@wb.com', 'NICK': 'pinky' }

     brain = { 'JID': 'brain@wb.com', 'NICK': 'brain', 'ADMIN': True }
+    pinky = { 'JID': 'pinky.suavo@wb.com', 'NICK': 'pinky' }

     chatrooms = {
         'world-domination-planning': {
+            'JID': 'world.domination.planning@wb.com',
+            'PASSWORD': 'thesamethingwedoeverynight',
             'SERVER': ('talk.google.com', 5223,),
-            'JID': 'wdp@foo.com',
-            'PASSWORD': 'thesamethingwedoeverynight',
             'MEMBERS': [pinky, brain],
         },
     }

-    start_server(chatrooms=chatrooms)
+    run_server(chatrooms)

 ## Installation

-Package available from PyPI: <http://pypi.python.org/pypi/hermes/>.
-Install with:
+Available from PyPI: <http://pypi.python.org/pypi/hermes/>. pip is the recommended installation method:

     pip install hermes

 ## Commands

-Hermes will interpret certain messages as commands and treats them differently from normal messagesd:
+Hermes interprets some messages as commands:

-* `/marco` - Not sure if other people are getting your messages?
-Hermes replies to you (and only you) with "polo".

-* `/mute` - Queues up incoming messages so you're distraction free.
-Others are informed that you're busy.
+* `/mute` - Silences (and queues up) all chatroom activity until you unmute it so you can be distraction free.

-* `/unmute` - Receive all queued messages.
-Others are informed that you're not busy anymore.
+* `/unmute` - Receive aqueued messages.

-* `/invite <handle>` - Invite new members to the chatroom.
+* `/invite <handle>` - Invite new members to the chatroom. admins only

-* `/kick <handle>` - Invite new members to the chatroom.
+* `/kick <handle>` - Invite new members to the chatroom. admins only.

+* `/marco` - Not sure if you're still connected to the chatroom?
+Chatroom replies to you (and only you) with "polo"

+## Extensibility

+It's easy to extend the functionality chatroom.
+Extend the base chatroom class `hermes.HermesChatroom` to modify or add extra functionality.
+Then specify it as the `CLASS` class your chatrooms:

+	from hermes import run_server, Chatroom

+	class BillyMaysChatroom(Chatroom):
+    	command_patterns = ((r'.*', 'shout'),)

+    	def shout(self, sender, body, match):
+        	body = body.upper() #SHOUT IT
+        	self.broadcast(body)

+	chatrooms = {
+        'world-domination-planning': {
+        	'CLASS': 'BillyMaysChatroom',
+            'JID': 'world.domination.planning@wb.com',
+            'PASSWORD': 'thesamethingwedoeverynight',
+            'SERVER': ('talk.google.com', 5223,),
+            'MEMBERS': [pinky, brain],
+        },
+    }

+	run_server(chatrooms, use_default_logging=True)

 ## Upcoming Features

-* **Persistence**: Allow chatroom details to be easily persisted in ways besides hardcoded python objects.
-Provide hooks to update settings on the fly.
+* **Persistence**: Allow chatroom configuration/state/history to be persisted

 ## Is it any good?

 Yes.

+Elaborate, you say?
+Hermes has been successfully used "in production" to run several chatrooms for the Crocodoc team since the first commit.
+It's good to have guinea pigs.

+## License

+Hermes is an ISC licensed library.
+See LICENSE for more details.

+## Can I Contribute?

+Yes, please do!
+Pull requests are great!